 - HO-3 insurance: HO-3 insurance is the most popular home insurance policy, which covers your home on an open peril basis, and your belongings on a named peril basis.

 - HO-4 insurance: HO-4 insurance covers rental units, and includes personal property, liability, and additional living expenses coverage.

-- HO-5 insurance: HO-5 insurance covers your home and belongings on an open peril basis.
+- HO-5 insurance: HO-5 insurance is typically for higher value homes and covers your home and belongings on an open peril basis.